So, you’ve ordered a Lydd Aero Club Voucher (either via this web site or directly at the Club) -

 Finding Lydd Aero Club at the Airport

 Height and weight of prospective pilots is very important.
-If the person (or group in the 4 seat aircraft) who intends to fly are above average weight then the Instructor needs to know well in advance.
+If the person (or group using the 4 seat aircraft) who intends to fly are above average weight then the Instructor needs to know well in advance.
 Tell the Club when you book the flight.
 Aircraft weights can be adjusted (by reducing fuel, etc.) to accommodate most people but there are limits.
 If in doubt -

 The Club operates 7 days a week for 363 days a year so they have plenty of time to “fit it in”.
 The main difficulty as described above is The Weather.
 Strong winds, poor visibility, low cloud, etc., will all affect a first flight by someone we hope will both enjoy the lesson and perhaps want to go on and get their licence to fly.